 Despite resistance from some members, the 1950s saw the expansion of Magnum’s activities, taking on commercial and corporate work, including promotional work for films.
 As television replaced picture magazines, and the market for documentary photography declined, Magnum members increasingly looked to print sales, books and exhibitions for their income, while the agency satisfied a new demand for archive images.

 In more recent years, new technologies and globalization have presented new challenges and Magnum’s membership has broadened to reflect a changing world.
 Colour photography, more subjective, personal approaches and the changing status of photography from document to art have all had an impact, but the biggest preoccupation of recent decades has been digitization.
 Affording huge if not unprecedented scope for the manipulation of pictures, digitization has struck at the heart of the agency’s commitment to storytelling, while the ease with which digital images can be shared and distributed might easily have rendered Magnum redundant.
 Instead, the co-operative has embraced change, its Magnum in Motion initiative breathing new life into the traditional photo essay.

 The need for, as Cartier-Bresson put it in 2001, ‘a community of thought’ has persisted in the digital age, and its sense of collective endeavour has endured, with the Magnum Foundation set up in 2007 to support young photographers and the continuing tradition of documentary photography.
 More recently, in 2016, the collective also launched an editorial platform – a destination for Magnum stories.
-In a world flooded with images, Magnum Photos continues to stand as a monument to the very best of photography now and in the 70 years of its history.
+In a world flooded with images, Magnum Photos continues to stand as a monument to the very best of photography now and in the over 70 years of its history.